Skip to main content

 Bio

-For her dedication in and outside of the classroom, she has received the Donald C. Roush Excellence in Teaching Award, the 2010 Governors Award for Outstanding New Mexico Women, and the Critical Educators in Social Justice (CESJ) Special Interest Group's Community Advocacy Award among others.
-As a farmworker advocate since the 1990s, she serves as the NMSU Principal Investigator of the U.S. Department of Education’s College Assistance Migrant Program since 2002.
-The program has served nearly 600 first-year farmworker students at NMSU.
+For her dedication in and outside of the classroom, she received the Donald C. Roush Excellence in Teaching Award, the Governor’s Award for Outstanding New Mexico Women, the Critical Educators in Social Justice (CESJ) Special Interest Group's Community Advocacy Award, and the Excellence in Teaching Award from the National Society of Leadership and Success.
+In 2024, she received the Bellas Artes y Culturas Hispanic Heritage Unsung Hero Award.

 Transnational Solidarity Day